 Paying for these critical management tools can be a challenge.
 Fortunately, there are grants available to communities across the country to assist in supporting a city’s desire to manage their urban forestry program proactively.

-Josh Behounek, urban forestry coordinator in the eastern U.S. with The Davey Tree Expert Company, says primary sources of urban forestry grant funding in the U.S. include the U.S. Forest Service, U.S. Environmental Protection Agency, state agencies including forestry, natural resources and transportation divisions, cap-and-trade funding and private foundations.
+Josh Behounek, business development manager in the eastern U.S. with The Davey Tree Expert Company, says primary sources of urban forestry grant funding in the U.S. include the U.S. Forest Service, U.S. Environmental Protection Agency, state agencies including forestry, natural resources and transportation divisions, cap-and-trade funding and private foundations.

 “Several states have forestry grants as well that are run by a variety of state agencies,” Behounek says.
 “Some grants are intended more for management and planning related to the urban forest, such as tree inventories and management plans.
 Other grants assist communities in preparing a strategy for dealing with the effects of emerald ash borer and other invasive insects and diseases.
 Other grants are aimed more at educating the general public about a community’s trees and similar social aspects related to the tree canopy.”